History and OriginsKnowledgeable and EducationalSelf Develpoment

 The Allegory of the Chariot: A Deep Symbolism

-- The Chariot (The Body): The human body is compared to a chariot in this allegory.
-The body is the vessel that carries the soul on its journey through life, much like a chariot is the vehicle that moves and carries the passenger.
+1. The Chariot (The Body): This allegory compares the human body to a chariot.
+The body carries the soul through life, just as a chariot moves and carries its passenger.
 It highlights how crucial it is to take care of our bodies because they are how we communicate with the outside world.

 The Bhagavad Gita: A Handbook for Enlightenment